dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia/untitled.md

 ### Cluster analysis

-Cluster analysis is a statistical technique to group a given population in to clusters based on the values of `Euclidean Distance` atau `Squared Euclidean Distance` (\cite{gio_prana_ugiana_belajar_2015}).
+Cluster analysis is a statistical technique to group a given population in to clusters based on the values of `Euclidean Distance` atau `Squared Euclidean Distance` (Gio and Irawan, 2016).
 It is advised to:

 - standardized the dataset prior to the analysis given the various units of the variables,
 - deleting the outlier.